Yazidi social organization: Kebani

 Kebani ("mistress of the house") are members of a Yazidi women's order in Lalish who hold the highest position within the women's order.
 Kebani is the highest female rank within the Yazidi hierarchy that a woman can achieve.
 The rank is determined by the most deserving order members.

-Mijewir
+Micêwir

-Mijewir is the title of the custodian of a local shrine, cemetery and to a lesser extent, preservation of a religious instruction or knowledge.
-Mijewirs come normally from Sheikh or Pir castes, but Feqirs may also hold this office.
-A Mijewir often officiates at a funeral and organizes local events, namely religious festivals and the annual village Tiwaf, a Mijewir also has the duty of receiving and hosting Qawwals during Tiwaf, reciting religious prose and qewls to the locals during evening sessions.
-Meanwhile, a mukhtar or a village elder is often in charge of the government or official matters, a Mijewir is responsible for the religious affairs.
+Micêwir is the title of the custodian of a local shrine, cemetery and to a lesser extent, preservation of a religious instruction or knowledge.
+Micêwirs come normally from Sheikh or Pir castes, but Feqirs may also hold this office.
+A Micêwir often officiates at a funeral and organizes local events, namely religious festivals and the annual village Tiwaf, a Micêwir also has the duty of receiving and hosting Qewals during Tiwaf, reciting religious prose and qewls to the locals during evening sessions.
+Meanwhile, a mukhtar or a village elder is often in charge of the government or official matters, a Micêwir is responsible for the religious affairs.